machinescream/worker_manager/README.md

 # Worker Manager

 Worker Manager is a powerful and easy-to-use library that helps you efficiently manage CPU-intensive tasks in your Flutter applications.
 It offers several advantages over traditional async programming or the built-in compute method.
+Note that the functions you are passing should either be static methods, globally defined functions or lambdas to ensure they are accessible from other isolates.

 # Advantages